interep-project/docs/docs/technical-overview/reputation-badges.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Reputation badges

-By interacting with our web app, users are able to:
+By interacting with our web app, users can also:

 -   Link and unlink their Ethereum account with their Web2 account (e.g. Twitter, Github or Reddit);
 -   Mint and burn a token representing this association.